PalNilsson/askpanda-atlas-agents/README.md

 # AskPanDA-ATLAS Agents

-**AskPanDA-ATLAS Agents** is a collection of cooperative, Python-based agents that power the *AskPanDA-ATLAS* plugin for the **Bamboo Framework**, supporting the ATLAS Experiment.
+**AskPanDA-ATLAS Agents** is a collection of cooperative, Python-based agents that power the *AskPanDA-ATLAS* plugin for the **Bamboo Toolkit**, supporting the ATLAS Experiment.

 > ⚠️ **Status note**
 > This repository is a **preliminary architectural plan** and scaffolding for later development.